Slow Advertising and the Role of the Marketer for Sustainable Marketing

 This debate is mentioned many times among marketing authors.
 John Grant, one of the leading sustainable marketing authors, mentioned this in the Greener Marketing book many times.

 The difference between doing things right and doing the right things.
-My beloved example of his was the Example of Bees vs Wasps.
+My beloved example of his was the Example of bees vs. wasps.
 While Bees generate honey, they never use the exploitative model.
-Helping the flowers with their incredibly efficient communicating models, they collect pollen very efficiently for their own use but also behaving in a generative way, they look after the next generation flowers too.
+Helping the flowers with their incredibly efficient communication models, they collect pollen very efficiently for their own use, but also, behaving in a generative way, they look after the next generation of flowers too.
 Next year's flowers will be looked after by this year’s bees, and this model helps to grow the whole environment, not only their own share but the whole pie.
-Today, many businesses follow this approach, as the theory of Michael Porters Shared Value.
+Today, many businesses follow this approach, as the theory of Michael Porter's Shared Value.

 They do not only focus on financial growth but also on how they help their environment and how their suppliers grow with them to grow the pie and be generative.
-He also some industries also the advertising and cosmetic industries waspish industries which take the biggest share of the pie, competing hardly without thinking their surroundings.
+He also mentioned that some industries also the advertising and cosmetic industries waspish industries that take the biggest share of the pie, competing harshly without thinking about their surroundings.
 But even in these industries, generative models can be used like the Body Shop example in the 80s or the LUSH company.
 Generative Business Model.

 BEING NET GOOD